ksmks0921/Assessment-Innoscripta-Laravel/README.md

     ```

-3. Install project dependencies using Composer:
+3. Start the Docker containers:

     ```bash
-    composer install

-    ```

-4. Rename the .env.example file to .env:

-    ```bash
-    cp .env.example .env

-    ```

-5. Start the Docker containers:

-    ```bash
     docker-compose up -d

     ```

-6. Visit:
+4. Visit:

     Visit http://127.0.0.1:8000 in your browser to access the Laravel application.

 ## Additional Information

 The Docker configuration is defined in the docker-compose.yml file.
-The Laravel application files are located in the app directory.
 The database configuration can be modified in the .env file.

 ## Troubleshooting